sergeiown/batch_PDF_compressor/README.md

 -   added the ability to compress all pdf files in all subdirectories relative to the path specified by the user.

+If you want to use this Windows command script, follow the same steps as for a regular script.bat

 ##

 ### Using the JavaScript (`script.js`)